Your Seasonal Fall & Winter Produce GuideArticle posted in: Nutrition South Beach DIY

 Pro Tip: On the South Beach Diet meal plan, fruit is not suggested due to the higher carb content.
 But that doesn’t mean you have to totally say goodbye to fruit—enjoy berries in moderation on occasion, which are rich in antioxidants and have a lower carb content than many other fruits.

 So, how do you know what’s in season when your grocery store carries every type of fruit and vegetable all year long?
 How do you know if the produce you’re buying was picked yesterday or a week ago?
 How should you store your seasonal bounty?

 Sometimes it’s easy to spot seasonal produce.
 Your grocery store might have a section that says, “in season now” or “locally grown.”
-Or, perhaps you’re lucky enough to have a farmer’s market in your town where proceeds directly support area farmers.
+Or, perhaps you’re lucky enough to have a farmers market in your town where proceeds directly support area farmers.
 If not, the United States Department of Agriculture (USDA) has a terrific seasonal produce guide.
-We’ve rounded up some of our favorite keto-friendly standouts (plus nutritional facts and storage tips) to help you select, store and enjoy seasonal fall and winter produce.
+We’ve rounded up some of our favorite low-carb standouts (plus nutritional facts and storage tips) to help you select, store and enjoy seasonal fall and winter produce.

 Net Carbs: 2.94 grams

 Cabbage is a great source of vitamins K and C, folate, manganese, B6 and fiber, says Medical News Today.
 Fresh cabbage should feel heavy and have tight, firm, vibrantly colored leaves.
 Store your cabbage in the refrigerator for up to two weeks.

 Try cabbage in our Pork & Pepper Salad >

 Rich in vitamins K and C, folate, fiber and choline, fresh cauliflower should be firm with no dark spots and vibrant leaves, says Medical News Today.
 Refrigerate your cauliflower for up to five days.